 Brew Box is a relative newcomer to Salem’s cafe landscape, but it has already gained notoriety for its daring menu and bold coffee.
-The owners—two affable women who hosted Mayor Kimberley Driscoll at their ribbon-cutting—make a small space go a long way with calming, minimalist decor and a prime location in the heart of Salem’s witch shop district.
-Like many places in town, Brew Box is LGBTQ-friendly.
-The Lobster Shanty, a burger bar located on Artists’ Row, is also a popular hangout for woman-oriented women.
+The owners — two affable women who hosted Mayor Kimberley Driscoll at their ribbon-cutting — make a small space go a long way with calming, minimalist decor and a prime location in the heart of Salem’s witch shop district.
+Like many places in town, Brew Box is LGBTQIA+ friendly.

 For romantics with a sweet tooth, Goodnight Fatty is not to be missed.
-Begun by a couple intending to raise money for their wedding, this weekend cookie pop-up is now a local staple.
-Look for it in the alley behind Rockafellas on Fridays and Saturdays, 7:00 pm to 11:00 pm.
+Founded by a couple intending to raise money for their wedding, this weekend cookie pop-up is now a local staple.
+Look for it in the alley behind Rockafellas.

 Stay at the Historic Amelia Payson House